Lamden/docs/docs/develop/lamden_js/transactions.md

 - **method** (string): *txInfo.methodName*
     - The method or function that will be called on the smartcontract
 - **kwargs** (string):  *txInfo.kwargs*
-    - The arguement values that will be sent to the method
+    - The argument values that will be sent to the method
     - default `{}`
 - **stampLimit** (string): *txInfo.stampLimit*
     - The stamps to be supplied to the transaction
     - This is the upper limit the transaction is allowed to use
     - The transaction could use less stamps
-    - The transation will fail if the processing of the transaction causes it to clock more stamps then this value.
+    - The transaction will fail if the processing of the transaction causes it to clock more stamps then this value.
-    - The sender's wallet must have at least the amount of TAU that would equale the stamp value, even if the transaction won't take that many stamps to complete.
+    - The sender's wallet must have at least the amount of TAU that would equal the stamp value, even if the transaction won't take that many stamps to complete.
 This means you cannot simply send `1,000,000` as the stampLimit for each transaction.
 - **nonce** (integer): *txInfo.nonce* `if exists` || *txData.nonceResult.nonce* `if exists`
     - transaction nonce value
     - default `undefined`